-To support the DSR website and related ongoing expenses, we charge a fee of $99/year or $199 for permanent membership.
-Paying members can add postings, share photos and medical information, and contact other members.
+To support the DSR website and related ongoing expenses, we charge a fee of $99/year or a one-time payment of $199 for permanent membership.
+Paying members can add postings, share photos and medical information with their matches, and contact other members.
+Note: Membership fees are not tax-deductible as they are paying for a service, but donations are as the DSR is a 501(c)3 charity organization.

 Why pay to join?
-Paying members can do the following: add a posting to the site (including medical information and photos), edit/update your own information and postings, contact members, and view the news and video pages.
+Paying members can do the following: add a posting to the site (including medical information and photos), see all photos and medical information posted by your matches, edit/update your own information and postings, contact members, and view the news and video pages.
 We work very hard to protect the privacy of DSR members, so you will never be able to see anyone's personal contact information.

 Please keep your email address up-to-date on the DSR!
 All members (including those with expired memberships) are notified via email when a new match posts, when a member tries to contact you, and when new medical information is added for your donor.
 If an email comes back as undeliverable, we then send a snail mail letter.

-When you log in to the site, it will tell you if your membership is due and provide a form to pay via credit card.
+When you log in to the site we’ll tell you if your membership is due and provide a form to pay via credit card.
 Our easy and safe online payment system allows you to start connecting immediately.
-For those who prefer to mail a check for permanent membership, you can mail $199 to the DSR at PO Box 1571, Nederland CO, 80466.
+For those who prefer to mail a check for permanent membership, you can mail $200 to the DSR at PO Box 1571, Nederland CO, 80466.
 If you have already paid your membership fee, thank you!

 As a non-profit organization, our financial information is public.
 Our 990 tax returns are posted here on the site.